 Bill is Part of Assembly Dem Gun Violence Prevention Package

-(TRENTON) — Legislation Assembly Democrats L. Grace Spencer, Albert Coutinho, Patrick J. Diegnan and Annette Quijano sponsored to make it a fourth degree crime to possess ammunition capable of penetrating body armor was released Wednesday by an Assembly panel as part of the Assembly Democratic gun violence prevention package.
+(TRENTON) – Legislation Assembly Democrats L. Grace Spencer, Albert Coutinho, Patrick J. Diegnan and Annette Quijano sponsored to make it a fourth degree crime to possess ammunition capable of penetrating body armor was approved Thursday by the Assembly as part of the Assembly Democratic gun violence prevention package.

 The bill (A-588) would make the possession of SS190AP ammunition – a new generation of handgun ammunition which poses a special threat to the law enforcement community because it has a capacity to breach or penetrate body armor – a crime of the fourth degree.
 A fourth degree crime is punishable by a fine of up to $10,000, imprisonment of up to 18 months or both.